MMoshtaghi/mat-mat-ops/README.md

 # mat-mat-ops
-Custom C++ and CUDA operators for some Matrix-Matrix Operations. (including both forward and backward kernels).
+Custom C++ and CUDA operators for Matrix-Matrix Operations in PyTorch.
+Here I implemented Shared Memory Cache-Blocking and Block-tiling for both forward and backward kernels.

 This [tutorial](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html#setting-up-the-build-system) by PyTorch is all you need :)